feathersui/feathersui-cairngorm/samples/todomvc/README.md

 ## Live demo

-A build of the [_cafe-townsend_ sample](https://feathersui.com/samples/haxe-openfl/cairngorm/todomvc/) is hosted on the Feathers UI website, and it may be viewed in any modern web browser.
+A build of the [_todomvc_ sample](https://feathersui.com/samples/haxe-openfl/cairngorm/todomvc/) is hosted on the Feathers UI website, and it may be viewed in any modern web browser.

 ## Run locally